cminers/braiins-os/docs/index.md

 ## Migrating from Braiins OS to factory firmware

 You can restore the original/factory firmware using either your previously created backup or downloaded factory firmware image (only for Antminer S9!).
-In both cases, you have to download and unpack [transitional firmware image](#transitional-firmwares) and setup virtual environment first.
+In both cases, you have to download and unpack [transitional firmware image](#transitional-firmwares) and setup a virtual environment first.

 ### Setup virtual environment